 According to a 2012 report by the National Fire Protection Association, fire departments answer to an average of 72,000 carbon monoxide cases each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
 It’s most often linked to wood stoves, car engines and other fire combustion sources along with gas or oil furnaces.

 Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
 CO2 is tops when ranking leading ways of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and chronic fatigue, among many others.
 This makes CO2 poisoning an often hidden enemy that can be fatal over several years, or within just a few short hours.
 Severe poisoning takes place from inhaling large concentrations of CO2, but poisoning can also occur over many months or years.
 Some indicators may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 How to protect your family from carbon monoxide?

 - Buy a CO2 detector for each room of your home.
-You can call Aramendia Plumbing, Heating and Air, A Service Experts Company to purchase one today.
+You can call Aramendia Plumbing, Heating and Air to purchase one today.

 - Existing CO2 detectors should be checked regularly (at least every 90 days).
 It's also wise to replace the detector every 3-5 years.

 - If you experience or have experienced a few of the symptoms mentioned above, ask your doctor to test for carbon monoxide poisoning, and get a second opinion if necessary.